Thursday, May 24, 2012

 Long haul

 “No sugar, no cream, just black please”.
-Again, filter coffee and a dark night with only 65 meters of metallic wingspan separating the living from the dead.
-Despite all my accumulated hours in the air, it happens that I am struck by my own mortality up here, especially when I think about all the happiness that I have come to feel, the marvelousness of what is about to happen before the summer is over.
+Again, filter coffee and a dark night, with only sixty-five metres of metallic wingspan separating the living from the dead.
+Despite all my accumulated hours in the air, it still happens that I am struck by my own mortality up here – especially when I think about all the happiness I have come to feel, the sheer marvellousness of what is about to happen before the summer is over.

-I travel to Sweden to marry the woman I love, to have my doctorate conferment ceremony and to see a bit of Skåne in May.
+I am travelling to Sweden to marry the woman I love, to attend my doctoral conferment ceremony, and to see a bit of Skåne in May.
 I think much travel happens for worse reasons.

 Labels: